🚨 Maryland Crisis: #9 State Nationally, 21,260 Identity Theft Reports (2025 YTD)

 NSA and Cybersecurity Professionals: The thousands of cybersecurity experts working at Fort Meade, Cyber Command, and private contractors face sophisticated targeting.
 Criminals research these professionals through LinkedIn and social media, then launch spear-phishing attacks using intelligence community terminology and fake security advisories.
 These professionals' embarrassment about being victims can delay reporting, allowing fraud to compound.

 NIH and Biotech Researchers: Maryland's 40,000+ biotech and pharmaceutical researchers face business email compromise targeting research grants and vendor payments.
 Criminals impersonate principal investigators, requesting urgent wire transfers for research equipment.
 University and hospital researchers often lack corporate IT security, making their email accounts easier to compromise.
-Grant fraud affects both researchers personally and institutional research funding.
+Grant fraud affects both researchers persstitutional research funding.

-DC Commuters: The 500,000+ Maryland residents commuting to DC face divided attention and jurisdictional confusion.
+DC Commuters: The 500,000+ Maryland residents commuting to DC face d$94.6 million on and jurisdictional confusion.
 These commuters maintain accounts in both states, creating monitoring gaps.
 Employment fraud targeting federal job seekers generated $94.6 million in losses, with fake federal contracting positions requiring security clearance processing fees or background check payments before hiring.

 Port of Baltimore Workers and Businesses: Employees and businesses connected to Baltimore's port face unique fraud patterns.
 Shipping companies encounter fake cargo documentation, fraudulent customs broker schemes, and business email compromise redirecting shipping payments.
 Longshoremen and port workers face employment fraud during contract negotiations and hiring periods.